-This configuration step is available for the Router and WISP Repeater modes.
+This configuration step is available for the ADSL, VDSL, Ethernet (WAN), Ethernet (LAN) connection methods, and WISP Repeater mode.

 - You should configure your WAN connection in accordance with data provided by your Internet service provider (ISP).
 Make sure that you have obtained all necessary information prior to configuring your connection.
 Otherwise contact your ISP. - 1.
 On the Internet connection type page, click the SCAN button (available for the Ethernet (WAN) connection method only) to automatically specify the connection type used by your ISP or manually select the needed value from the Connection type list. - 2.
 Specify the settings necessary for the connection of the selected type. - 3.
-If your ISP uses MAC address binding, select the Clone MAC address of your device checkbox (available for the Router mode only). - 4.
-If the Internet access is provided via a VLAN channel, select the Use VLAN checkbox and fill in the VLAN ID field (available for the Router mode only). - 5.
+For the VDSL, Ethernet (WAN), Ethernet (LAN) connection methods: If your ISP uses MAC address binding, select the Clone MAC address of your device checkbox. - 4.
+For the VDSL, Ethernet (WAN), Ethernet (LAN) connection methods: If the Internet access is provided via a VLAN channel, select the Use VLAN checkbox and fill in the VLAN ID field. - 5.
+For the ADSL connection method: Specify the VPI and VCI values in the relevant fields. - 6.
 Click the NEXT button to continue or click the BACK button to return to the previous page.

-Static IPv4 Connection
+Static IPv4 or IPoA Connection

-Figure 45.
+Figure 46.
 The page for configuring Static IPv4 WAN connection.